dotnet/AspNetCore.Docs/aspnetcore/blazor/security/index.md

 * Authenticated (signed-in) users as authorized.
 * Unauthenticated (signed-out) users as unauthorized.

-The <xref:Microsoft.AspNetCore.Components.Authorization.AuthorizeView> component can be used in the `NavMenu` component (`Shared/NavMenu.razor`) to display a list item (`<li>...</li>`) for a [`NavLink` component](xref:blazor/fundamentals/routing#navlink-and-navmenu-components) (<xref:Microsoft.AspNetCore.Components.Routing.NavLink>), but note that this approach only removes the list item from the rendered output.
+The <xref:Microsoft.AspNetCore.Components.Authorization.AuthorizeView> component can be used in the `NavMenu` component (`Shared/NavMenu.razor`) to display a [`NavLink` component](xref:blazor/fundamentals/routing#navlink-and-navmenu-components) (<xref:Microsoft.AspNetCore.Components.Routing.NavLink>), but note that this approach only removes the list item from the rendered output.
 It doesn't prevent the user from navigating to the component.

 Apps created from a [Blazor project template](xref:blazor/project-structure) that include authentication use a `LoginDisplay` component that depends on an `AuthorizeView` component.
 The `AuthorizeView` component selectively displays content to users for Identity-related work.
 The following example is from the [Blazor WebAssembly project template](xref:blazor/project-structure).